 An hour and a half passes, Daria says, “Three hotels, Days Inn, Baymont Inn, next to each other, Comfort Inn six miles across city.”

 Janah, “We know who drives what cars from the trackers.”

 Nikko, “Do we really need to talk to all three?”

 Janah, “No, two will do, I want to compare stories.
 It seems like Donald is the biggest of the lost causes, he can go.
-Nobody likes anybody in their world, but they seemed to like him the least.
+Nobody likes anybody in their world, but they seemed to dislike him the most.
 My bet is he’s staying across town.
 McKenzie and Escobar sounded like they got along okay.”

 Chloe, “Zi or I can tell from their voices easily enough.
 Send the drone over and tap into his room.”

 “What if he’s just sleeping or watching TV?
 We could sit there for two hours without him saying anything.”

 Amaya, Chan, and I are in an Escalade.
 We are at the Comfort Inn, it’s Friday, not quite noon.
 Guests have checked out and these places don’t do a lot of weekend business.
 His car is near lonely in the parking lot.
 The housekeeping cart is on the other side of the motel, our side is empty.
 Amaya has the Escalade forty yards down, facing away from his car, a blue ten year old Volvo sedan.

 Chan sidles alongside the sidewalk passing rooms until he’s thirty feet from the Volvo, the car Donald drives.
 He stops, his back is to us, the passenger side window shatters and the horn goes off, usual annoying honk, honk, honk, honk that drives everyone nuts.

 It’s hard to hear anyone speak with the racket, but Eloise has the drone over the edge of the roof, microphone extended.